-Baked beans are a classic side dish for good reason.
-This recipe flavors delicious baked beans with maple and bacon.
-They start with dried beans and can still be made in a couple of hours with the help of a pressure cooker.
+This Instant Pot maple baked beans recipe is the perfect way to make the classic side dish from scratch.
+It starts with dried beans and can still be made in a couple of hours with the help of a pressure cooker.

 Maple bacon baked beans are the perfect side dish to BBQ, fried fish, burgers and more.
 This is a great way to get a tasty and belly filling side dish put together that can feed a crowd.